-The Outstanding Dissertation Award was established in 1979 by the Graduate School to recognize exceptional work by doctoral students and to encourage the highest levels of scholarship, research, and writing.
+The Outstanding Dissertation Awards were established in 1979 by the Graduate School to recognize exceptional work by doctoral students and to encourage the highest levels of scholarship, research, and writing.

-The Michael H. Granof Award recognizes the University’s top dissertation.
-The recipient of this year’s award will be selected from one of the three dissertation winners.
-The Granof Award is considered the top graduate student award.
+The Michael H. Granof Awards will be given in 2026 to recognize the University’s top dissertations.
+The recipients of this year’s awards will be selected for each one of the categories below.
+The Granof Awards are considered the top graduate student awards.
+All prizes will be announced in spring of 2026.

 Graduate Studies Committee (GSC) chairpersons nominate one doctoral student from their programs for the award.
-Winners are selected in three categories:
+Winners are selected in each of these three categories:

 - Area A — Humanities and Fine Arts